Updated: October 14, 2025

 blueCheck icon

-Computer repair business insurance costs range from $24 to $67 monthly, depending on your coverage type.
+Computer repair business insurance costs range from $252 to $936 annually on average, depending on your coverage type, state and sub-industry.

 blueCheck icon

-Your computer repair insurance premiums depend on location, claims history, property types serviced and employee count.
+Your computer repair insurance premiums depend on location, claims history, services provided and employee count.

 blueCheck icon